-The last Smallholder's Field Day was held on 16th November 2019.
-We invited 150 smallholders from local districts to visit our plantations to get a better understanding of good agricultural practices, sustainability initiatives and environmental protection.
-We are pleased to inform that 134 smallholders attended the Smallholders Field Day.
+UP does not source any third party FFB for our Malaysian Mills.
+It is highly challenging for our third party FFB suppliers of our Indonesian Mill to obtain RSPO certification.
+The commitments and time bound from the independent smallholders (without any contractual agreement with UP) therefore make this process even more challenging.
+However, we are committed to coach them and share knowledge through our annual smallholders field day.
+During the field day, we invited our plasma (scheme) and independent smallholders to visit our plantations to get a better understanding of good agricultural practices, sustainability initiatives and environmental protection.
 The smallholders were given training sessions in safe handling of pesticides with appropriate Personal Protective Equipment (PPE), effective use of preemergent herbicides for less chemical usage, integrated pest management (IPM) mechanized harvesting in order to assist them with their agricultural interests.
 Demonstration on fire combat procedures were carried out to further enhance the awareness of neighbouring smallholders in case of fire incidence and were informed to contact UP for emergency assistance within the close vicinity.
-We also introduce the concept of RSPO and basic Principles and Criteria for smallholders to gain an understanding and receive the necessary preparation to eventually become RSPO certified.
+We also introduce the concept of RSPO and basic Principles and Criteria for smallholders to gain an understanding and receive the necessary preparation to eventually become a RSPO member.
+We acknowledge that oil palm smallholders have a critical role in helping us achieve our sustainability goals, they are part of the supply chain providing an estimated 40% of world palm oil production.
+However, UP/PTSSS shall not force the third party independent smallholders to become RSPO members if they are not keen.